cmandreani/BGCdataset_AtacamaTLT/README.md

 # BGC dataset - Atacama (TLT)
 DOI: 10.5281/zenodo.10680981

-Repository of predicted specialized meabolite-encoding genomic regions of 5,000 bp or longer recovered from 42 soil bacterial MAGs of the Atacama Desert, deposited at the NCBI BioProject PRJNA291433.
+Repository of predicted specialized meabolite-encoding genomic regions of 5,000 bp or longer recovered from 42 soil bacterial MAGs of the Atacama Desert (Talabre-Lejía transect), deposited at the NCBI BioProject PRJNA291433.

 Sequences and annotations of biosynthetic gene clusters (BGCs) are available for download in fasta and genbank formats.